 Secondly, mātauranga Māori asserts that we do not truly 'know' a river if we continue to see the river as something fundamentally separate from ourselves.
 To know a river truly, we must come into a relationship with it.
 And coming into a relationship with it means that we understand the river is speaking to something within ourselves.
 There is something shared there.
 The act of perceiving and experiencing is ultimately an act of connecting, of unifying.

 Mātauranga Māori ideas concerning methodology

-A further important question asks, "what is the significance of these ideas to research methodology?"
-If we wish to understand the traditional tangata whenua view of rivers, how does one achieve this given what we know about an indigenous way of experiencing and explaining the world.
+In the first instance, these ideas point to the importance of: does one achieve this given what we know about an indigenous way of experiencing and explaining the world.